JuliaLang/julia/doc/manual/arrays.rst

 Julia provides the ``@vectorize_1arg`` and ``@vectorize_2arg``
 macros to automatically vectorize any function of one or two arguments respectively.
-Each of these takes two arguments, namely the ``Type`` of argument (which is usually chosen to be to be the most general possible) and the name of the function to vectorize.
+Each of these takes two arguments, namely the ``Type`` of argument (which is usually chosen to be the most general possible) and the name of the function to vectorize.
 Here is a simple example:

 .. doctest::